anthonyvittoria/Ledger/README.md

 Ledger is a web application designed for enterprise budget management.
 As its features may not be suited to all use cases, you are encouraged to modify it for the needs of your own project.
 You are welcome to redistribute the modified software so long as the license is preserved.

 ## Installing
 Clone this repository into your Django project directory and add 'Ledger' to `INSTALLED_APPS` in settings.py.
-Ledger does not require any non-standard Python packages.
+Ledger does not require any non-standard Python packages except for Django 2.2:

+`pip install Django==2.2.3`

+Ledger uses Bootstrap and MDBootstrap for styling and functionality.
+All necessary files can be found [here](https://mdbootstrap.com/docs/jquery/getting-started/download/).